samuel-rufi/maml/README.md

 - Multipart messages (Public & Private)
 - Different encryption modes (OTP and public key encryption for fine grained access)

+I have designed the library to be as easy to use as possible.
 Every author of a message does need a RSA key pair.
 This can be created easily by the provided crypto classes:

      KeyPair keys = RSA.generateKeyPair();